Coat of arms of Guatemala: History

 In 1871, for the 50th anniversary of Guatemala gaining independence, president Miguel García Granados asked the mint to produce a design to commemorate the event.
 The Swiss engraver Johann-Baptist Frener possibly designed the shield, and Granados decided to adopt it as the national coat of arms, abandoning the previous coat of arms which had conservative symbolism.
 In Executive Decree No. 33 of 18 November, the coat of arms was described:

 The arms of the republic will be: a shield with two rifles and two swords crossed with a wreath of laurel on a field of light blue.
 The middle will harbor a scroll of parchment with the words "Liberty 15 of September of 1821" in gold and in the upper part a Quetzal as the symbol of national independence and autonomy.

 The flag and coat of arms were further regulated in detail in a 12 September 1968 decree by the government of president Julio César Méndez Montenegro, specifying the elements, colors, and the specific shade of blue on the shield.
+The coat of arms specifically includes Remington rifles as they were used during the 1871 Liberal Revolution, which encouraged the adoption of the new coat of arms.
+Due to the coat of arms being on the flag, it makes Guatemala the only country aside of Zimbabwe to include a specific brand of firearm on their national flag.
 In 1997, new legislation corrected the spelling on the scroll from SETIEMBRE (as is mentioned in the 1968 legislation) to SEPTIEMBRE.